archway-network/archway-docs/docs/create/guides/my-first-dapp/wasm.md

 # Producing Wasm executables

 Since we've tested and built our contract, we're still operating under the assumption that everything works.
-However, to test our dApp on Archway, we'll need to build it as a `wasm` executable, then upload and instantiate it on chain.
+However, to test our dapp on Archway, we'll need to build it as a `wasm` executable, then upload and instantiate it on chain.

 For that, you'll need the `wasm32-unknown-unknown` target installed in your toolchain as well.
 You can add it using: